daviddeltares/master_thesis_david_akkermans/README.md

 QGIS: The QGIS project file can be opened and explored in QGIS software.

+### Code Order/Placement
+First, the raw AIS data is processed in the traj_splitting notebook.
+Then this enhanced and preprocessed dataset is used to conduct the EDA in the notebooks lateral_distributions and visualisations_and_bumptesting.
+In these two notebooks the data is also further processed to be able to conduct the comfirmatory analyses.

 ### Disclaimer

 The raw AIS data used in this research is not publicly available due to its confidential nature and requires a SAS token from Rijkswaterstaat for access.
 However, the processed data and results presented in this repository can be used to understand the research findings and methodology.